Texas Sports Betting 2025: Legal Texas Sportsbooks & DFS Options Available

 Daily fantasy sports

-In 2019, the Texas House voted to fully legalize daily fantasy sports (DFS), deeming it a game of skill and not chance.
+In 2019, the Texas House voted to legalize daily fantasy sports (DFS) fully, deeming it a game of skill and not chance.
 Texas sports fans can get their fill of DFS via industry heavyweights DraftKings, FanDuel, Thrillzz Sportsbook, or the Monkey Knife Fight app.
-Additionally, you can sign-up and claim the ProphetX promo code today.
+You can sign up and claim the best social sportsbook bonuses, including the ProphetX promo code, the Underdog Fantasy promo code, and the Fliff promo code today.

 Quick facts: Texas sports betting